Well. What a year.

 As much as I love provincial and national parks, there’s something special about finding spectacular places beyond their boundaries.
 This year, I found some outstanding examples.

 Monica Meadows, near Kaslo, is undoubtedly one of the most beautiful places I have ever been.
 Wildflower filled meadows, delicate larch trees, pristine lakes and endless vistas of immense glaciers and the Purcell Mountains….it’s a pretty epic place to say the least!
-Nearby Jumbo Pass is almost as impressive (dedicated post coming in 2021).
+Nearby Jumbo Pass is almost as impressive (dedicated post coming soon).

 Looking to 2021